A Canvas Case Study: K–12

 The Challenge

 The Kenmore-Town of Tonawanda Union Free School District, also known as Ken-Ton, is one of the largest school districts in Western New York.
-It oers instruction for students ranging from pre-kindergarten through high school and has built a strong culture of learning and support for teachers, sta, and the surrounding communities.
-The district’s strategic plan, Ken-Ton Forward, currently features key technology tools for both classrooms and individual users.
-To date, this includes:
+It offers instruction for students ranging from pre-kindergarten through high school and has built a strong culture of learning and support for teachers, staff, and the surrounding communities.

 A laptop for every teacher